 In the real world, well … things get messy.

 For some time, I’ve been swimming in a secret sea of fear.
-And that tiny amount – that inconsequential spare change – is a tipping point.
+In the context of intense anxiety, that tiny amount – that inconsequential spare change – is a tipping point.
 All at once, I can’t carry on.
 I feel like I’m drowning.

 Our whirlwind trip is drawing to an end, and we’re all tired, maybe a bit sensitive.
 But it’s more than that.
 I’m worried about my money running out.
 I’ve been as frugal as possible throughout our adventure, but still, things are tight.

-When I’m asked to give more, my thought process sounds a blaring emergency: I can’t!
+When I’m asked to give more, my thought process sounds an anxiety emergency: I can’t!
 I might not have enough!
 I’m being really careful with my money, trying so hard, and you’re messing it up by asking me to give more!